Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 Another thing that stood out to me was how easy it is to bring in clients or external collaborators on Pumble.

 I really appreciate how Pumble makes your guest users feel at home.
-You can collaborate with external partners directly from your Pumble workspace.
+You can collaborate with external partners directly in your Pumble workspace.

 Want to control what they can access?
 Included in the invitation settings.